ib-ruby/ib-ruby/README.md

    IB::Gateway.tws.subscribe(...)
 ```
 The previous way to access the TWS by initializing IB::Connection is still supported.
-There is even an Object IB::Connection.current, witch points to IB::Gateway.tws
+IB::Connection.current is replaced by IB::Gateway.tws

 * TWS-queries are working in an asynchronic/ multithreaded environment
 * There is a wrapper IB::Contract.verify which offers a validation of